-Environmental Management Emphasis (with a 3+2 Master in Environmental Management)
+Politics and Government Comprehensive Major: Environmental Management Emphasis (with a 3+2 Master in Environmental Management)

-• maintained a 3.0 cumulative GPA and a 3.25 GPA within the major;
+• Hold a 3.0 cumulative GPA and a 3.25 GPA within the major;

-• earned a B or above in two social science, two natural science (one with lab), and one statistics course;
+• Earn a B or above in two social science, two natural science, and one statistics course;

-• fulfilled the 3-credit Internship requirement with a B or above and positive letter from the project sponsor;
+• Fulfill the undergraduate internship requirement with a B or above, and provide a positive letter from the project sponsor;

-• provided three letters of recommendation, at least one of which is to be a professional reference and at least one of which is to be an academic reference from the student’s major at Western;
+• Three letters of recommendation, including at least one professional reference and at least one academic reference from the student’s major;

-• written a Statement of Purpose to the MEM program, detailing early career ambitions and ideas and connections for the eventual master’s Project.
+• Statement of Purpose to the MEM Application Committee outlining early career goals and potential ideas for the master’s project.

 POLS 250Politics of the Environment3